Big Bang

 Timeline of the expansion of the universe, where space is represented schematically at each time by circular sections.
 On the left, the dramatic expansion of inflation; at the center, the expansion accelerates (artist's concept; neither time nor size are to scale).

-The Big Bang is a physical theory that describes how the universe expanded from an initial state of high density and temperature.
-Various cosmological models based on the Big Bang concept explain a broad range of phenomena, including the abundance of light elements, the cosmic microwave background (CMB) radiation, and large-scale structure.
-The uniformity of the universe, known as the horizon and flatness problems, is explained through cosmic inflation: a phase of accelerated expansion during the earliest stages.
-Detailed measurements of the expansion rate of the universe place the initial singularity at an estimated 13.787±0.02 billion years ago, which is considered the age of the universe.
-A wide range of empirical evidence strongly favors the Big Bang event, which is now widely accepted.
+The Big Bang is a physical theory that describes how the universe expanded from an early state of high density and temperature.
+Various cosmological models based on the Big Bang concept explain a broad range of phenomena, including the abundance of light elements, the cosmic microwave background (CMB) radiation, the redshift of galaxies and the large-scale structure of the universe.
+The observed uniformity of the universe, which leads to the horizon and flatness problems, is explained through cosmic inflation: a phase of accelerated expansion during the earliest stages.
+Detailed measurements of the expansion rate of the universe place the cosmic inflation at an estimated 13.787±0.02 billion years ago, which is considered the age of the universe.
+A wide range of empirical evidence strongly favors the Big Bang model, which is now widely accepted.

 Extrapolating this cosmic expansion backward in time using the known laws of physics, the models describe an extraordinarily hot and dense primordial universe.
-Physics lacks a widely accepted theory that can model the earliest conditions of the Big Bang.
+The original Big Bang model extrapolated the universe back towards a Big Bang singularity.
+However, the modern view incorporates inflationary cosmology, whereby the universe emerged out of inflation in a supercooled state.
+This was followed by a reheating event that converted the energy that drove inflation into a hot and dense plasma, initiating the hot Big Bang.
 As the universe expanded, it cooled sufficiently to allow the formation of subatomic particles, and later atoms.
 These primordial elements—mostly hydrogen, with some helium and lithium—then coalesced under the force of gravity aided by dark matter, forming early stars and galaxies.
 Measurements of the redshifts of supernovae indicate that the expansion of the universe is accelerating, an observation attributed to a concept called dark energy.